-30.2 The employee shall furnish to the City Manager's Office satisfactory proof of his/her orders to report for duty and of his/her actual service pursuant to such orders.
+30.2 The employee shall furnish to the City Manager's Office satisfactory proof of their orders to report for duty and of their actual service pursuant to such orders.

 30.3 Employees with less than one year City service shall take such leave without compensation from the City as provided in the Military and Veterans Code.